rocky/python-xdis/README.rst

 Introduction
 ------------

-The Python `dis` module allows you to disassemble bytecode from the same version of Python that you are running on.
+The Python dis_ module allows you to disassemble bytecode from the same version of Python that you are running on.
 But what about bytecode from different versions?

 That's what this package is for.
 It can "marshal load" Python bytecodes from different versions of Python.
-The command-line routine *pydisasm* will show disassembly output using Python 3.6 disassembly conventions.
+The command-line routine *pydisasm* will show disassembly output using Python 3.8 disassembly conventions.

 Also, if you need to modify and write bytecode, the routines here can